Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 Note that within each row of $M$ the non-infinitesimal elements are contiguous.
-Indeed, Whether a segment of $L_v$ and a segment of $R_v$ intersect in $J_v$ depends only on the orders $\pi_\ell$ and $\pi_r$ along the boundaries of $J_v$, which is the same as the order along the lists $L_v$ and $R_v$.
+Indeed, whether a segment of $L_v$ and a segment of $R_v$ intersect in $J_v$ depends only on the orders $\pi_\ell$ and $\pi_r$ along the boundaries of $J_v$, which is the same as the order along the lists $L_v$ and $R_v$.
 It also follows that the entries of $M$ defined as areas of triangles form a staircase such that in lower rows it moves towards the right.
+It follows that a row of $M$, when we walk it from left to right, has small positive increasing values until it reaches values defined by the area of triangles, and then it starts taking small negative values that decrease.